 Large numbers of expats find little niches to live in the Bang Na and Samut Prakan region.

-Lower expat population density than CBD.
-Many expat families, but not concentrated like in the CBD.
+• Lower expat population density than CBD.
+Many expat families, but not concentrated like in the CBD, though there are certain neighborhoods with a lot of expat families

 There are some very nice housing estates, golf courses, shopping malls and other conveniences in this region.

-If you have a car, then it's a good location because there is an expressway going into the central business district, as well as Bang Na Trat going to the eastern seaboard, and the eastern ring road going north.
+If you have a car, then it's a good location because there is an expressway going into the central business district, as well as Bang Na Trat going to the eastern seaboard, and the eastern ring road.

 For people who come in and out of the airport often, this is one of the best regions (equivalent to Bangkapi-Minburi, discussed in another section) because you are on the same side of the city, which is not just a shorter distance but more importantly you don't run the usual risks of traffic jams.
 The expressways interchange in the city center, so if you live in another region, you run a risk during rush hour traffic due to jams and backups where the expressways interchange.